CIP43R/ced/README.md

 - Optionally, you can install SELinux.
 Please read how it works, before installing it
 - After that, you can pick to install one or more third party applications: nginx, docker, webmin, etc. (full list below)

+As of now, it is meant to be executed **once**.
+There could be unexpected behavior when running it multiple times.

 # Expand / Edit
 You can just clone this repo to your server and adjust all the configs you'd like to.
 The original configs will be saved in /backup